mtm-aarhus/Website-Vejmankassen/readme.md

 ## License

-This project is maintained by Aarhus Kommune, and published to github for inspiration and version control.
+This project is maintained by Aarhus Kommune, and published to github for inspiration and version control under the [GPL-3.0 license](LICENSE)